n-califano/n-califano.github.io/_posts/2024-09-20-tryhackme-alfred-room.md

 ```

 The scan reveal useful information.
-Navigate to <TARGET_IP>:8080 and you will find a Jenkins application running.
+Navigate to TARGET_IP:8080 and you will find a Jenkins application running.
 Jenkins is a famous tool used for CI/CD workflows.
-We will attempt to crack the login page with a dictionary attack, using **Burp Intruder**.
+We will attempt to crack the login page with a dictionary attack, using **Burp Intruder**

 Try to login with any username/password combination, capture the request with Burp and send it to the Intruder module.